 Elif EnsariResearch Scholar

-Elif was trained as an architect specializing in architectural design computing.
+Elif was trained as an architect specializing in computational design.
 She holds a master’s degree from Southern California Institute of Architecture (SciARC) and a dual Ph.D. degree from Istanbul Technical University and University of Lisbon.
-Her research utilizes urban analytics to support design and planning for sustainable mobility.
-She has taught at Istanbul Bilgi, Kadir Has and Izmir Economy Universities.
-Prior to joining the Marron Institute at NYU, she provided design computing, spatial analysis and visualization services as part of research collaborative Bits’n Bricks in Istanbul.
+Her research is focused on urban analytics and planning for sustainable mobility.
+She has taught at Columbia, Istanbul Bilgi, Kadir Has and Izmir Economy Universities.
+Prior to joining the Marron Institute at NYU, she provided design computing, spatial analysis and visualization services as part of research collaborative Bits’n Bricks and co-founder of iyiofis in Istanbul.
+Elif has been a NYC Open Data Ambassador since 2024.

 Marco Chitti